grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 }
 ```

-In this snippet, all the checks were successful:
+In this snippet, all the checks succeeded:

 ```bash
 my_scenario1 ✓ [======================================] 00/50 VUs  30s  50.00 iters/s